Home > Bankruptcy >

 What Are the Alternatives to Chapter 7 Bankruptcy?

-• Debt management — If you shrink from the idea of taking on your creditors or debt collectors — and there’s nothing wrong with that — but you still like the idea of reducing payments while getting out of debt, contact a nonprofit credit counseling agency.
+- Debt management — If you shrink from the idea of taking on your creditors or debt collectors — and there’s nothing wrong with that — but you still like the idea of reducing payments while getting out of debt, contact a nonprofit credit counseling agency.
 You’re going to be talking to one eventually if you do file for Chapter 7; might as well do it while you’re keeping your options open.
+A counseling agency can help you with a debt management plan that lowers the interest rate on credit card debt and shrinks your monthly payments to an affordable level.

-• Debt snowball, in which you make minimum payments on all your unsecured debt except the smallest.
-That one you target to pay down to zero, then continue to pick off the next smallest in turn until all your debts are satisfied.
+- Debt snowball, in which you make minimum payments on all your unsecured debt except the smallest.
+That one you target to pay down to zero as soon as you can, then continue to pick off the next smallest in turn until all your debts are satisfied.

-• Debt avalanche, in which you target your debts based on interest rates, highest to lowest; pay minimums on all, but target the highest interest rate for elimination.
+- Debt avalanche, in which you target your debts based on interest rates, highest to lowest; pay minimums on all but the highest interest rate and eliminate that one by making more-than-minimum payments.
 Then work your way through the rest of your debts in similar fashion.

-• Decreasing expenses — If your financial predicament is a result of undisciplined spending, and not some unforeseen calamity, you’re not going to want to hear this.
-Nonetheless: Getting your budget in balance by eliminating weight on the spending side absolutely must happen, and certainly will happen if you file for Chapter 7 bankruptcy.
+- Decreasing expenses — If your financial predicament is a result of undisciplined spending and not some unforeseen calamity, you’re not going to want to hear this.
+Nonetheless: Getting your budget in balance by eliminating weight on the spending side absolutely must happen, and it certainly will happen if you file for Chapter 7 bankruptcy.
 Get ahead of the process, and perhaps avoid it altogether, by carving out all but absolute necessities.

 What to Do After Chapter 7 Bankruptcy